This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • In a large bowl, combine the old fashioned oats, flaked coconut, wheat germ, pecans, peanuts, and powdered milk.
 Toss to combine and set aside.

-• In a microwave-safe glass container, combine the honey, grapeseed oil, peanut butter, and cinnamon.
-Heat in one-minute increments, stirring in-between until the mixture begins to boil.
+• In a microwave-safe glass container, combine the honey, oil, peanut butter, and cinnamon.
+Heat in 1-minute increments, stirring in between until the mixture begins to boil.
 This takes approximately 4-5 minutes of heating.

 • When the mixture has boiled, stir and pour over the prepared dry ingredients.
 Stir until the dry ingredients are moistened and start to stick together.